fwolfst/magelex/README.md

 *This README reflects (more or less) the current development state, for documentation of a given version, see the README shipped with that gem (or respective tag on github).*

-Magelex takes Magento data and presents it in a format that Lexware can read.
+Magelex takes Magento online shop order data and presents it in a format that Lexware can read to model open positions.

 Aim is to manage the cash flow in Lexware.